tenox7/wfm/README.md

 ## Directory tree

 WFM exposes a directory tree via web based interface.
-For security it relies entirely on `chroot(2)` for selection and restriction which path to use.
-Chroot can be set by WFM's own `-chroot=/dir` flag, or by your service manager.
+The primary method of specifying the root directory is chroot via `-chroot=/dir` flag, or by your service manager.
 For example Systemd service file `RootDirectory=` directive.
 WFM is not intended to be used without chroot.

+For some services like Docker, a subdirectory must be used, this can be specified by `--prefix=/subdir:/` flag.
+A subdirectory should not be considered secure and you should assume users can access files above the prefix up to chroot.

 ## Deployment scenarios